 Community outreach can strengthen a health plan’s position with potential members.
 It is also a valuable opportunity to better understand existing members and pass educational materials along to foster healthy habits.
 In this session, learn how health plans can root themselves in local communities and create personal relationships that translate into market share.

-*Doors for General Session will open at 3:45 pm and close at 4:15 pm.
-All conference attendees must be in their seats by 4:15 pm.
-No large bags, backpacks, briefcases, suitcases, coats, etc. will be permitted into the General Session.
-This General Session is closed press and no personal photography or recording is permitted.
+*Doors for this General Session will open at 3:45 pm and close at 4:15 pm.
+Wristbands are required for entry into this session, and can be picked up at the Registration Desk on Thursday from 7:00 am to 3:00 pm.
+All session attendees must be in their seats by 4:15 pm.
+Bag restrictions will be in place.
+Small handbags are permitted.
+All other bags, including briefcases, backpacks and luggage, may be checked at the complimentary Luggage/Bag check, sponsored by Navvis, located in the Ballroom 20 Lobby at the top of the escalator.
+This General Session is closed to the press and no personal photography or recording is permitted.

 This session will describe how transitions of care are being strengthened for members through a program that includes fully-prepared, condition-appropriate, home-delivered meals.
 Attendees will learn about the results of a recent data analysis, which revealed that members receiving home-delivered meals experienced fewer 30-day readmissions compared to state and regional data.
 Speakers in this session will provide insights into how meals enhance member engagement and support healthy food access, which is key in tackling social determinants of health.
 Speakers will also discuss best practices for administering an innovative home-delivered meals program.